mwiet/5param/README.md

 Other Models
 -------------
 The folder named "other models" contains some model and running scripts of different parameter sets implemented in prospector.
-These are only there for completeness and may be inconsistent with some the 5-parameter files in the main directory.
+These are only there for completeness and may be inconsistent with some of the 5-parameter files in the main directory.